-The first thing people often notice after paring heated rooms with their daily skincare routine is the results.
+The results are the first thing people often notice after paring heated rooms with their daily skincare routine.
 Skincare products take years to make and should do what they say.
-So if you aren’t noticing results, it is most likely because your pores are clogged, and you are not properly washing your face; it’s not because the products are full of shit.
+So if you don’t see results, it is most likely because your pores are clogged, and you are not properly washing your face; it’s not because the products are full of shit.

 Heated Rooms + Skin Care Routine

 The first thing you want to remember is the steam room and sauna should be used AFTER you work out.
 Using it before is going to cause unnecessary irritation.
 Once you’re in the heated rooms, your muscles get loose from the heat, and looser muscles are great for recovery but awful as a warmup before working out.
 I’ve seen people do it, and then I’ve seen those said people walking around with injuries a few weeks later.
 These rooms should be seen as a reward for your hard work and should be used as relaxation time.

 Before you enter the sauna, make sure you wash your face!
 Water with a towel is fine, or a cleansing towelette would be great!
 But, again, I would recommend using the sauna before the steam room.
 Typically in facials, you get steam towards the end to help keep moisture by your face to prevent overly dry skin and penetrate more layers of your skin.

 After using the rooms, you should shower or at least rewash your face.
 After you have washed your face, use your skincare products right away because this is when your pores will be the most open, and your skin will benefit the most from what you are putting on.

-If you don’t do much as a skincare routine, I suggest investing in a nice cleanser and moisturizer.
+If you don’t do much as a skincare routine, I suggest investing in an excellent cleanser and moisturizer.
 Preventing wrinkles is easier than reacting to them and no matter how superficial you may be, why have wrinkles if you can help prevent them?